-Formerly known as the London Bridge Tower, this 95-story skyscraper is the tallest building in the United Kingdom as well as in the European Union.
-Its construction started in MArch 2009 and was completed in 2012.
+Formerly known as the London Bridge Tower, this 95-storey skyscraper is the tallest building in the United Kingdom as well as in the European Union.
+Its construction started in March 2009 and was completed in 2012.
 The Shard has 72 habitable floors with the most impressive one of all being the 72nd level which has a viewing gallery and an open-air observation gallery situated at a height of 244 meters.

-The Gherkin — London, UK
+The Gherkin Building — London, UK

 The Gherkin is situated in the primary financial district of London and is one of the city’s most important and most recognizable landmarks thanks to its unusual design.
 The formal name of this commercial skyscraper is actually 30 St Mary Axe.
-The building has been the receiver of several awards related to its contemporary architecture but also to the fact that it has uses energy-saving methods which allow it to use only half the power that other similar towers typically do.
+The building has been the receiver of several awards related to its contemporary architecture but also to the fact that it used energy-saving methods which allow it to use only half the power that other similar towers typically do.
 The construction of the Gherkin was completed in December 2003 and the tower was opened in April 2004.

 Tower Bridge – London, UK

 The Tower Bridge was built between 1886 and 1894 and is an iconic symbol for the city of London but also the rest of the world.
 Because it’s situated close to the Tower of London, the two landmarks are sometimes confused for one another.
-The Tower Bridge crosses the River Thames and is in fact a combination between a bascule and a suspension bridge, with operating machinery being housed in the base of each of the two towers.
+The Tower Bridge crosses the River Thames and is in fact, a combination between a bascule and a suspension bridge, with operating machinery being housed in the base of each of the two towers.

 Westminster Abbey — London, UK

-Westminster Abbey is another one of London’c iconic buildings, its construction first being ordered by King Henry III in 1245.
+Westminster Abbey is another one of London’s iconic buildings, its construction first being ordered by King Henry III in 1245.
 A previous church is said to have been present there prior to this period.
 The Abbey, also known as the Collegiate Church of St Peter at Westminster is a Gothic church which serves as the traditional place of coronation and burial site for the English and British monarchs.
 There have been many royal weddings here over the years (at least 16) and until 1556 the structure also had the status of cathedral.
 After 1560 its status changed and the structure became a church responsible directly to the sovereign.